Updated: Jul 12

 The report also shows that around one in four graduates (27%) have done an unpaid internship in order to “get a foot in the door” in pursuit of their career goals.

-In addition to this, there are now even less part-time work opportunities available due to the pandemic which have added to student stresses for those returning to their studies this year.
+In addition to this, there are now even fewer part-time work opportunities available due to the pandemic which have added to student stresses for those returning to their studies this year.

 These factors significantly impact those from low social mobility backgrounds who, in turn, may be less likely to enrol in university and undergo unpaid opportunities to gain further experience than those with higher social mobility.